skylar-dev/openmohaa/docs/markdown/04-coding/01-compiling.md

 ### For compiling on older versions of Ubuntu / Linux:

+Compile the source from an old operating system instance.
+The below instructions worked on Ubuntu 14.04 x64:

 Manually compile the source for cmake 3.28.3 and install it:

 ```sh